-My favorite client, who does a considerable amount of volume with us, always comes back to me at the end of the year looking to be rewarded for its increase in volume.
+My favorite client, who does a considerable amount of volume with us, always comes back to me at the end of the year looking to be rewarded for their increase in volume.
 While I’d love to help them because of the client’s size and volume, I have hit the wall on rate reductions.
-There no longer is any wiggle room for a price break even though there is a continued increase to its volume.
-So, my annual rate reduction call, was not going to be exactly as they had hoped for, and I needed to have a heart to heart where we could discuss the cost of processing rates and the value of the Segpay service.
+There is no longer any wiggle room for a price break even though there is a continuous increase to its volume.
+So, my annual rate reduction call was not going to be exactly as they had hoped for, and I needed to have a heart to heart where we could discuss the cost of processing rates and the value of the Segpay service.
 Our call went well, and my merchant now has a good understanding of rate structure and the costs associated with processing a transaction.

 This process made me realize a lot of people are confused about rates.
-For example, the difference in the cost of processing regionally (EU, UK, and U.S.) and with whom you’re processing with.
+For example, the difference in the cost of processing regionally (EU, UK, and U.S.) and whom you’re processing with.
 How do you know if you’re being treated fairly by your provider?
 This month we break down different pricing structures to help you be better prepared to discuss rates with your provider.

 What is Interchange Plus Plus (IC++) Pricing?

 Many acquirers like to present interchange ++ pricing, which stands for interchange + card scheme fees + acquirers’ markup.
 What does this mean exactly?
 An interchange fee is a fee charged by the consumer’s issuing bank to accept a credit or debit transaction.
 Card scheme fees are the cost to process the transaction on the card brand’s networks.
-The final plus is the acquires’ mark up.
+The final plus is the acquirers’ mark up.

 U.S. acquirers will also offer tiered pricing.
 This pricing structure is similar to the flat rate pricing structure, but instead of one rate, there are a few.
 Your acquirer will bundle 300+ possible interchange rates into three buckets: qualified, mid-qualified, and non-qualified.
 Each transaction will then be priced based on the rate bucket it falls into.
 This is another way for the acquirer to protect their margin and offers a more simplified rate structure for their merchant.

 Where you live and where you’re doing business can impact rates.
 In 2015, the European Commission began limiting the amount of interchange fees that can be charged on transactions that are processed by an EU consumer through an EU acquirer.
 These same interchange fees are now capped at .20% on consumer debit cards and .30% on commercial debit cards.
 In addition, the regulation requires the acquirer to detail the cost associated with each transaction for full transparency.
-For this subset of traffic, the cost associated with processing transactions can be two to three percent less than acquiring costs in the United States or transactions processed through an EU acquirer even though the consumer resides outside of the UE.
+For this subset of traffic, the cost associated with processing transactions can be two to three percent less than acquiring costs in the United States or transactions processed through an EU acquirer, even though the consumer resides outside of the UE.

 Payment Facilitator Pricing Packages